 have Supplemental Security Income (SSI) Medicaid or another full Medicaid program; or

-are Medical Assistance Only (MAO).
+are medical assistance only (MAO).

 When a 1915(c) Waiver recipient requests the STAR+PLUS HCBS program through the Texas Health and Human Services Commission (HHSC), a referral is made to Program Support Unit (PSU) staff.